mbuckler/becky-website/README.md

     `> git commit`

 5) Fill out the commit form (describe what you changed).
-If you are using Emacs as your text editor, type in your message, exit with `ctrl-X`, then hit `Y` to say yes to exiting and saving, and finally finish by pressing `Enter`.
+If you are using Emacs as your text editor: type in your message, exit with `ctrl-X`, hit `Y` to say yes to exiting and saving, and finally finish by pressing `Enter`.

 6) Push your changes to both the github repo and the web!